 If an EDD (Estimated Date of Delivery) has been determined from a prior ultrasound this is to be used for dating.
 If the patient has not had a prior ultrasound but the LMP (Last Menstrual Period) is known for sure use this date.
-If the EDD and LMP are not available, dating will be based on the measurements from this ultrasound.
+If the EDD and/or LMP is not available dating will be based on the measurements from this ultrasounds.